wasdevb1/sample.ferret/README.md

 ## Running with Maven

-This project can be built with Apache Maven.
-The project uses Liberty Maven Plug-in to automatically download and install Liberty with Java EE Web Profile 7 runtime from Maven Central.
-Liberty Maven Plug-in is also used to create, configure, and run the application on the Liberty server.
+This project can be built with [Apache Maven](http://maven.apache.org/).
+The project uses the [Liberty Maven Plug-in](http://github.com/WASDev/ci.maven) to automatically download and install the Liberty with Java EE Web Profile 7 runtime from [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ccom.ibm.websphere.appserver.runtime).
+The Liberty Maven Plug-in is also used to create, configure, and run the application on the Liberty server.

 Use the following steps to run the application with Maven: